If you’re applying to a grad school or want to take an MBA program, you’ll need to pass the GRE with flying colors.

 - It must have your signature (which matches the name on the id, obviously).

-So basically, you should bring your original valid government-issued national ID card.
+So basically, bring your original valid government-issued national ID card.
 You simply can’t go wrong with that.
-But just in case, you should bring an additional document for supplemental verification (if it should occur).
+But just in case, bring an additional document for supplemental verification (if it should occur).

 Remember: if you can’t pass the door because of your invalid ID, you won’t be able to take the test, and your fee ($160) won’t be refunded.